-A first in Brussels: ‘The lung in the city’
+A premiere in Brussels: ‘The lungs in the city’

 Parking '2 Portes' in Brussels is the first representative of a new generation of car parks.
 It was recently equipped with a new system for neutralising fine particles that purifies the ambient air and makes it less harmful to health.
 Parking 2 Portes will thus become a real lung in the city.

 Fine dust particles are harmful to the health of people exposed to them.
 They are invisible to the naked eye, but can be inhaled and eventually cause respiratory and cardiovascular diseases.